luke-lin-vmc/whisper-ovep-python/README.md

 ```
 * Results will be stored in ```results\LibriSpeech-samples\results.txt```
 ## Known issues
-The following warning may occur when running the pipeline
+The following warning appears when running the pipeline thru OVEP for the 1st time
 ```
 C:\Users\...\site-packages\onnxruntime\capi\onnxruntime_inference_collection.py:123:
 User Warning: Specified provider 'OpenVINOExecutionProvider' is not in available provider names.